-Xero has decided to change some of their tax codes.
+Xero has decided to change some of its tax codes.
 This will happen in a new release in late March 2013.
 Two codes are being dumped and 3 new codes are being introduced.

 Xero are dumping 2 tax codes – “GST Exempt” and “No GST” in late March.
 Replacing these will be 3 new codes: “BAS Excluded”, “GST Free Expenses” and “GST Free Capital”.

 What do these new codes mean?

 For any transactions you don’t want to include on the BAS e.g. personal drawings or non-deductible entertainment – used to be GST Exempt and/or No GST

 GST Free Expenses:

 Transactions that are GST free e.g. Bank Fees, donations, GST free foods, etc. – used to be No GST